intel/opencl-intercept-layer/docs/controls.md

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will skip device performance timing for unmap operations.
 This is a workaround for a bug in some OpenCL implementations, where querying events created from unmap operations results in driver crashes.

+##### `HostPerformanceTimingMinEnqueue` (cl_uint)

+The Intercept Layer for OpenCL Applications will only collect host performance timing metrics when the enqueue counter is greater than this value, inclusive.

+##### `HostPerformanceTimingMaxEnqueue` (cl_uint)

+The Intercept Layer for OpenCL Applications will only collect host performance timing metrics when the enqueue counter is less than this value, inclusive.

 ##### `DevicePerformanceTimingMinEnqueue` (cl_uint)

 The Intercept Layer for OpenCL Applications will only collect device performance timing metrics when the enqueue counter is greater than this value, inclusive.